 1. Sellaronda MTB TOUR - CLOCKWISE

-The Sellaronda MTB Tour clockwise can be started from one of the four valleys around the Sella Massif: from Val Gardena, Alta Badia, Arabba, or Val di Fassa.
+The Sellaronda MTB TOUR can be started from one of the four valleys around the Sella massif: Val Gardena, Alta Badia, Arabba or Val di Fassa.

-The Sellaronda MTB Tour clockwise involves relatively few metres of ascent thanks to the use of lifts that allow the transport of mountain bikes and e-bikes.
-There are numerous downhill trails, which require average technical preparation.
-The time required varies according to riding ability: from a minimum of 5 to a maximum of 9 hours, including lunch break.
+The clockwise Sellaronda MTB TOUR involves relatively few uphill metres to cycle (about 370 m), thanks to the use of lifts that allow the transport of mountain bikes and e-bikes.
+There are numerous trails that require good riding technique.
+The total time varies according to riding ability: from a minimum of 5 to a maximum of 9 hours, including lunch break.

-The counterclockwise Sellaronda MTB Tour has a total altitude difference of approx. 1,020 m to ride uphill and descents that vary from single trails to dirt roads.
-It is therefore suitable for uphill cycling with or without e-bike.
+The counter-clockwise Sellaronda MTB Tour has a total altitude difference of approx. 1,020 m to ride uphill and descents that vary from single trails to gravel roads.
+It is therefore suitable for uphill cycling with or without pedal assistance/e-bike.
 The time required varies according to MTB riding ability: from a minimum of 6 to a maximum of 9 hours, including lunch break.

 This tour promises not only breathtaking Dolomites views, but also unforgettable impressions of the beautiful Lake of Carezza (Karersee).
 An ebike is recommended in any case, as the tour with a total length of 110 km and almost 4,300 high meters is quite demanding.
 In order to keep the metres in altitude within limits, several lifts are used.
 Overall, the tour offers a wonderful mix of thousands of panoramas, single trails, gravel roads, cycle paths, forests and meadows.